0no-co/wonka/docs/getting-started.md

 ## Usage with Reason

 Everything in the Wonka package is exposed under a single module called `Wonka`.
-This modules also contains `Wonka.Types`, which contains all internal types of the Wonka library, but you will typically not need it.
+This module also contains `Wonka.Types`, which contains all internal types of the Wonka library, but you will typically not need it.

 In `BuckleScript` when you're compiling to JavaScript you will also have access to